RealOrangeOne/theorangeone.net/content/posts/django-22.md

 ## Secure JSON serialization into HTML

-Anyone who's had to dump JSON blobs into HTML pages should have come across [`django-argonauts`](https://github.com/fusionbox/django-argonauts) (if you're doing this _without_ `django-argonauts`, fear). `django-argonauts` helps prevent multiple different classes of XSS attacks, which there's great examples of on the [project's README](https://github.com/fusionbox/django-argonauts#filter).
+Anyone who has dumped JSON blobs into HTML pages should have come across [`django-argonauts`](https://github.com/fusionbox/django-argonauts) (if you're doing this _without_ `django-argonauts`, fear). `django-argonauts` helps prevent multiple different classes of XSS attacks, which there are great examples of in the [project's README](https://github.com/fusionbox/django-argonauts#filter).

 Django now has some built-in support for protecting against these kinds of attacks, from the new `json_script` filter.
 This takes an object in template context, serializes it to JSON (securely), and wraps it in a `script` tag, resulting in: